Porsche Boxster and Cayman (981)

-The Porsche 981 is the internal designation given to the third-generation Boxster/Cayman (second generation Cayman) models built by German automobile manufacturer Porsche.
-It was announced on 13 March 2012 at the Geneva Auto Show with sales starting early summer 2012.
+The Porsche 981 is the internal designation given to the third-generation Boxster/Cayman (second-generation Cayman) models built by German automobile manufacturer Porsche.
+It was announced on 13 March 2012 at the Geneva Auto Show with sales starting in early summer 2012.

 The 981 reflects the new design language from the 911 (991) and 918, and features revised engine and transmission specifications.
 The chassis had been revised: it is 40 percent more torsionally rigid, the front track is 40 mm wider, the rear track is 18 mm wider, and the wheelbase has been extended by 60 mm.
 There is a small weight reduction of up to 35 kg compared to the outgoing 987.
 The 981 was the first Boxster/Cayman to use electronically assisted steering, and the parking brake in the car uses an electronic linkage.
 The instrument cluster features a 4.6" TFT color screen in conjunction with various sensors that can display accurate engine temperature, oil temperature and oil pressure.
 The Sport Chrono Package includes dynamic gearbox mounts.
 Another new feature was the auto start/stop system.

 It was succeeded by the Porsche 982.

 Boxster

 The standard Boxster is fitted with a new 2.7-litre flat-6 engine, and the Boxster S is fitted with the existing 3.4-litre engine but with revised performance.
 The 2.7-litre engine is rated at 194 kW while the 3.4-litre engine is rated at 231 kW.
 Both engines are equipped with a 6-speed manual gearbox and an optional 7-speed reworked PDK.
-Both manual and automatic models are available with several technical options including Porsche Torque Vectoring (PTV) and a Sport Chrono Package that includes active transmission mounts, and makes the PDK-equipped model even faster.
+Both manual and automatic models are available with several technical options, including Porsche Torque Vectoring (PTV) and a Sport Chrono Package that includes active transmission mounts and makes the PDK-equipped model even faster.
 Porsche claims that the new generation Boxster provides fuel savings of 15% over the outgoing model.